Sometimes the gifts that we’re born with might be unsettling in nature. Nobody knows this better than the Shadow Magic Sorcerer.

 Because you channel the Shadowfell for your Sorcerous Origin, the features you gain from this subclass are definitely darker in nature.

-Using darkness to confuse and ambush your enemies, summoning shadowy hounds, and eventually taking a form of pure shadow, you’re a force to be reckoned with!
+Using darkness to confuse and ambush your enemies, summoning shadowy hounds, and eventually taking the form of pure shadow, you’re a force to be reckoned with!

 Let’s take a closer look at your swanky new powers!